inazrabuu/yt-thumb/README.md

 yt-thumb "https://youtube.com/shorts/9asd8f98a"
 ```

-For global usage, you can move the content of directory into your `lib` directory, or include this directory in your `PATH` variable.
+For global usage, move the content of directory into global `lib` directory (ex: `/usr/local/lib` in mac) or include this directory in your `PATH` variable.
+Execute `yt-thumb` afterward.